Top Snowshoeing Trails in Washington State: Beginner to Advanced Routes

 • Hurricane Ridge, Olympic National Park:

 Hike above the clouds on the Hurricane Ridge Visitor Center Loop.
 This short, interpretive trail boasts panoramic views of the Olympic Mountains and the Salish Sea.
 Be prepared for strong winds and dress accordingly.
+Remember, park access requires a National Park Pass or America the Beautiful Pass.

 • Lake 22 Loop, Stevens Pass:

-This gentle trail meanders through a winter wonderland of snow-covered evergreens and frozen lakes.
+The Lake 22 Winter Route trail meanders through a winter wonderland of snow-covered evergreens and frozen lakes.
 Enjoy stunning views of the surrounding mountains and keep an eye out for animal tracks.

 • Spada Lake, Snoqualmie Pass: